Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 Would it make sense to walk through it together?
 20 minutes, I'll keep it focused.

-Total cost: Booth fee + travel + hotel + team time + shipping and materials
+Booth fee + travel + hotel + team time (opportunity cost) + shipping and materials + sponsorship add-ons

-Pipeline attributable to event: Number of hot leads × your average deal size × your close rate
+Number of hot leads x your average deal size x your historical close rate from event leads

 Rule of thumb: A single mid-market deal that closes from a trade show typically covers the full cost of a mid-sized event.
-Two deals make it a positive investment.
+Two deals make it a clearly positive investment.
+If your average deal size is $25K+ and you close even 2-3 deals per event, the math works.

-After the event, continue nurturing all collected contacts in your CRM.
-Use SyncGTM to enrich the leads with job title, company size, and hiring signals that sharpen your follow-up.
+After the event, enrich all collected contacts with job title, company size, tech stack, and hiring signals to prioritize follow-up.
+SyncGTM automates lead enrichment so your reps focus time on the highest-value contacts first.
 Check pricing for plan details.

 FAQ